D-Robotics/rdk_doc_en/docs/toolchain_development/intermediate/ptq_process.md

 The process of generating \*\*\*_optimized_float_model.onnx can refer to the explanation in [**Conversion Interpretation**](#conversion_interpretation).
 This model undergoes some operator-level optimization operations, such as operator fusion.
 By comparing it with the original_float model visually, you can clearly see some changes at the operator structure level, but these do not affect the model's computation accuracy.
 In general, you do not need to use this model.
-However, if you encounter abnormal results in the conversion process and the troubleshooting method mentioned earlier does not solve your problem, please provide this model to Horizon's technical support team, or submit your questions in the [**Horizon Official Technical Community**](https://developer.horizon.ai/).
+However, if you encounter abnormal results in the conversion process and the troubleshooting method mentioned earlier does not solve your problem, please provide this model to D-Robotics's technical support team, or submit your questions in the [**D-Robotics Official Technical Community**](https://developer.horizon.ai/).
 This will help you quickly resolve your issue.

 The process of generating \*\*\*_quantized_model.onnx can refer to the explanation in [**Conversion Interpretation**](#conversion_interpretation).
 This model has completed the calibration and quantization process.
 To evaluate the accuracy loss of the quantized model, you can read the content on model accuracy analysis and optimization in the following sections.
 This model is necessary for accuracy verification.
 For specific usage, please refer to the introduction in [**Model Accuracy Analysis and Optimization**](#accuracy_evaluation).

-\*\*\*.bin is the model that can be loaded and run on the Horizon processor.
+\*\*\*.bin is the model that can be loaded and run on the D-Robotics processor.
-With the content introduced in the "Runtime Application Development Guide" section on on-board operation, you can quickly deploy and run the model on the Horizon processor.
+With the content introduced in the "Runtime Application Development Guide" section on on-board operation, you can quickly deploy and run the model on the D-Robotics processor.
 However, to ensure that the model's performance and accuracy meet your expectations, we recommend completing the performance and accuracy analysis process introduced in [**Model Conversion**](#model_conversion) and [**Model Accuracy Analysis and Optimization**](#accuracy_evaluation) before entering the application development and deployment stages.

 :::caution Note

-In general, the model that can be run on the Horizon processor can be obtained after the model conversion stage.
-However, to ensure that the performance and accuracy of the model meet the application requirements, Horizon recommends completing the performance evaluation and accuracy evaluation steps after each conversion.
+In general, the model that can be run on the D-Robotics processor can be obtained after the model conversion stage.
+However, to ensure that the performance and accuracy of the model meet the application requirements, D-Robotics recommends completing the performance evaluation and accuracy evaluation steps after each conversion.

 The model conversion process generates the onnx model, which is an intermediate product for users to verify the model's accuracy.
 Therefore, it does not guarantee its compatibility between versions.
 If you use the evaluation script in the example to evaluate the onnx model on a single image or on a test set, please use the onnx model generated by the current version of the tool for operation.
 :::

 ### Model Performance Analysis{#performance_evaluation}
-This section introduces how to use the tools provided by Horizon to evaluate the model's performance.
+This section introduces how to use the tools provided by D-Robotics to evaluate the model's performance.
 By using these tools, you can obtain performance results that are consistent with actual on-board execution.
-If you find that the evaluation results do not meet your expectations, it is recommended that you try to solve the performance issues based on the optimization suggestions provided by Horizon, rather than extending the model's performance issues to the application development stage.
+If you find that the evaluation results do not meet your expectations, it is recommended that you try to solve the performance issues based on the optimization suggestions provided by D-Robotics, rather than extending the model's performance issues to the application development stage.

 #### Performance Evaluation on Development Machine{#hb_perf}